Réunion: Agriculture

 Agriculture in Réunion is an important activity in the island's economy: the agricultural territory covering 20% of the island's surface area employs 10% of the active population, generates 5% of the gross regional product, and provides the island's main export.
 Formerly centred on coffee and clove cultivation, it has focused on sugar cane since the events of the early 19th century, namely the Great Avalanches and the seizure of Réunion by the British.
 Today it faces important issues related to the decisions of the World Trade Organization at the international level and the development of the urban fact at the local level.

 Réunion Island has about 7,000 farms, 5,000 of which are professional.
 These farms mobilize almost 11,000 AWU (annual workload of one person on a full-time basis).

 Ninety-seven percent of the farms in Réunion are less than 20 hectares in size, compared to an average of 78 hectares in mainland France.

 The most common status is that of an individual farmer (97%).

 In 2005, more than 60% of farm managers were between 40 and 59 years old.

 Public services

 Health

 In 2005–2006, Réunion experienced an epidemic of chikungunya, a viral disease similar to dengue fever brought in from East Africa, which infected almost a third of the population because of its transmission through mosquitoes.
 The epidemic has since been eradicated.
-See the History section for more details.
+See for more details.